microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Relying on Fluid data

-The next change that we needed to make is to change the `updateDice` function so it no longer accepts an arbitrary value.
+The next change that we needed to make is to revise the `updateDice` function so it no longer accepts an arbitrary value.
 This means the app can no longer directly modify the local dice value.
 Instead, the value will be retrieved from the `SharedMap` each time `updateDice` is called.

 ```js
     const updateDice = () => {